fdazen/fda-documentation/payments.md

 ![payments_12.png]({{site.baseurl}}/images/payments_12.png)

-- If you open the _Payments_ drop down menu, you will see that the sum is recorded in the system as a _Depost_, and not under _Amount_:
+- If you open the _Payments_ drop down menu, you will see that the sum is recorded in the system as a _Deposit_, and not under _Amount_:

 ![payments_13.png]({{site.baseurl}}/images/payments_13.png)